 If you care for a child with a disability or serious injury under 16 years old and are paid the Carer Allowance, you will also automatically receive Childhood Disability Assistance Payment.
 Under this scheme, you will receive $1,000 in your bank account, annually.
 If you care for two children, you can expect two payments.

-You will not be eligible if you only have a Carer Allowance Health Care Card.
+You will not be eligible for the annual carer supplement payment if you only have a Carer Allowance Health Care Card.

 Youth Disability Supplement